Visualizing Privacy-Relevant Data Flows in Android Applications: Evaluation

 In this section, we present the results of the user study conducted with 12 participants, who we refer to as P01–P12.
 We discarded P05's data, since they declared themselves to be a beginner and novice in all skills, and required additional assistance and time during the study, far beyond what was needed by other participants.
 We summarize the results below:

-\textbf{Participant Experience.} At the beginning of the study, participants self-reported familiarity with Android app development (median 1/5), Java (median 3/5), Jimple (median 2/5), static analysis tools (median 2/5), graph visualization (median 3/5), data privacy (median 3/5), and GDPR (median 3/5) (cf.~Table~\ref{tab:participants}).
-Participants have a median of approximately 1.5 years of experience in Java development.
+\textbf{Participant Experience.} At the beginning of the study, participants self-reported familiarity with Android app development (median 1/5), Java (median 3/5), Jimple (median 2/5), static analysis tools (median 2/5), graph visualization (median 3/5), data privacy (median 3/5), and GDPR (median 3/5) (cf.~\Cref{tab:participants}).
+Participants have a median of approximately 1.5 years of experience in Java development, with maximum experience of 5 years.

 \textbf{RQ1.
 To what extent does SliceViz help developers understand data protection in Android apps?}

 Participants first worked with a DroidBench app, which had one privacy-relevant program slice with 10 nodes.
 Despite limited knowledge of GDPR, 10 participants successfully identified the privacy risks in the app and accurately determined which data required GDPR protection.
 Apart from P04 who over-reported the risky sources, all the other participants were able to analyze the slices, interpret the graphs, and understand the data flow, correctly identifying privacy-relevant properties.